 What is Spectroscopy?
 Definition and Types

-There are many different types of spectroscopy.
-In spectroscopic studies in general, radiative energy is recorded by a spectrometer after it interacts with, or is emitted by, the material being studied.
-The spectrometer outputs the information as a spectrum, which shows the intensity of the radiation as a function of energy, frequency or wavelength.
-These spectra are then used to obtain information on important properties of the material, including physical or chemical structure, composition and concentration.
+There are several different types of spectroscopy.
+Generally, in spectroscopic studies, radiative energy is recorded by a spectrometer after it interacts with, or is emitted by, the material being studied.
+The spectrometer outputs the information as a spectrum, which shows the intensity of the radiation as a function of energy, frequency, or wavelength.
+These spectra are then used to obtain information on important properties of the material, including physical or chemical structure, composition, and concentration.

 Optical spectroscopy has applications in numerous fields of scientific research including materials science, biomedicine, astrophysics, and environmental analysis.
 Depending on the experimental set up, it can be used to measure absorption, transmission, reflectivity, scattering emission (photoluminescence and fluorescence), Raman scattering (via Raman spectroscopy), and more.

-Spectroscopic methods can be categorised by the type of radiation being measured (e.g. IR, UV, VIS) or by the interaction being measured (e.g. absorption, emission, scattering, fluorescence).
+Spectroscopic methods can be categorised by the type of radiation that they measure (e.g. IR, UV, VIS) or by the interaction being measured (e.g. absorption, emission, scattering, fluorescence).
 Common types of spectroscopy include IR and NIR spectroscopy, UV-VIS spectroscopy, and Raman spectroscopy.

 What is Electromagnetic Radiation?